We’re looking forward to seeing you at Granlibakken Tahoe!

 September 18-19, 2025

-As we gather, our desired outcomes are to deepen our shared knowledge of the ecosystem of donor education and organizing; better understand our collective challenges and opportunities for shared action; build relationships and connections to facilitate partnerships; and offer chances to learn about the dynamics in Puerto Rico and explore how they can connect to and inform our work.
+As we gather, our desired outcomes are to deepen our shared knowledge of the ecosystem of donor education and organizing; better understand our collective challenges and opportunities for shared action; and build relationships and connections to facilitate partnerships.

 A special thank you to our advisory committee and planning team for their hard work and dedication